 Q1: What happens when you don’t have enough margin to trade?

-Q2: Is margin and cost of trade a similar concept?
+Q2: Is margin the same as the cost of a trade?

-Q3: Can margin change once the trade is open?
+Q3: Can the required margin change after a trade is opened?

-Q4: Is trading possible without using a margin calculator?
+Q4: Is it possible to trade forex without using a margin calculator?

-Q5: Is the Martin formula for every broker the same?
+Q5: Is the margin formula the same across all brokers?

 Conclusion